 And so its literature, its dance and song,

-its coloured syllables, that sacred bond
+its weighted syllables, that sacred bond

 by which it held itself through right and wrong